Greenwich CT: A Cheap Getaway?

-But this swanky Connecticut town, a 40-minute ride on Metro-North from Grand Central Station, is so much more than just the center of the Preppy Handbook universe.
-Known for its hedge fund billionaires, Captains of Industry and Hollywood types, Greenwich does not broadcast its considerable tourist assets, many of which, ironically, are inexpensive or free.
+This swanky Connecticut town, a 50-minute train ride on Metro-North from Grand Central Station in New York City, is known for its hedge fund billionaires, Captains of Industry, and Hollywood types.
+As such it does not broadcast its considerable tourist assets, many of which, ironically, are wallet-friendly or free.

 For a more ethnic-eats-meets-rock-n-roll getaway, inches from this one (but in another State), dig into this post on Port Chester – Rye NY.
 It borders Greenwich and could not be more different.